 In April 2001, the City, the Alameda-Contra Costa Transit District and the Peninsula Corridor Joint Powers Board executed a Joint Powers Agreement which created and established the Transbay Joint Powers Authority (TJPA).
 The TJPA has primary jurisdiction with respect to all matters concerning the financing, design, development, construction, and operation of the new Transbay Transit Center, which will replace the former Transbay Terminal in downtown San Francisco with a modern transit hub.
-In May 2016, the City's Board of Supervisors adopted Resolution 166-16 approving and authorizing the execution and delivery of Tax Exempt and/or Taxable Lease Revenue Commercial Paper Certificates of Participation and Tax Exempt and/or Taxable Direct Placement Revolving Certificates of Participation in a combined aggregate principal of amount not to exceed \$260 million to provide interim financing for the Transbay Transit Center construction project.
+In May 2016, the City's Board of Supervisors adopted Resolution 166-16 approving and authorizing the execution and delivery of Tax Exempt and/or Taxable Lease Revenue Commercial Paper Certificates of Participation in a combined aggregate principal of amount not to exceed \$260 million to provide interim financing for the Transbay Transit Center construction project.
 As of June 30, 2016, the City has not issued the Certificates of Participation related to this resolution.